 Paying a House in California

 California is a dream destination.
 For people from all over the world it represents the American dream, beach lifestyle, bathing in the sun with a cocktail in hand.
-Home to Hollywood, but also Silicon Valley, this is a state where things are happening.
+Property taxes can differ massively, different neighborhoods in L.A. will have different tax structures.
+Considering California is home to Hollywood, but also Silicon Valley, this is a state where things are happening.
 For this reason it is also a much beloved destination for buying real estate.
-Whether to live in, or to invest your capital, California is a fairly safe bet.
+Whether you want to buy an apartment in L.A., buy a house in L.A., or to invest your capital completely differently, California is a fairly safe bet.
 It also has a fairly low property tax rate of 0,77% But where to start?
 It’s important to get a lay of the land about where who pays how much in property taxes.
 If you’re looking to invest in real estate, don’t forget about additional taxes when buying a house.

 Property Taxes are ad-valorem taxes which you pay for owning property, meaning that it is based on the monetary value which is estimated to be attached to an item, piece of land, property, etc. A property appraiser provides the basis for calculation.